Exploring the Efimov effect in the $D^*D^*D^*$ system

 A first simple study that can provide useful insights into the problem is the analysis in the leading-order effective range expansion (ERE), that's it,

 with $q_2(p)=\sqrt{s_2(p)/4-m^2}$ the relative momentum of the particles in the dimer.
-In this case, the phenomenology of the three-body states only depend on the $D^*D^*$ scattering length $a_{\rm sc}$, which is given by
+In this case, the phenomenology of the three-body states only depend on the $D^*D^*$ scattering length $a_{\rm sc} = 2\hbar c/\sqrt{4m^2-m_*^2}$.
 The results of this approach are given in Table~\ref{tab:ERE}.
 For the four ${\cal B}_2$ under evaluation we find, at least, two bound-state trimers.
 For ${\cal B}_2=0.01$ MeV and $0.5$ MeV a third bound and virtual trimer state is also found, respectively.
 Of course, the smaller the binding energy, the closer we are to the resonant limit.
 These results agree with the Efimov states analyzed in Ref.~\cite{Dawid:2023kxu} for the general case of three identical bosons, both their energies and the ratios of subsequent binding energies.
 This suggests that, indeed, the Efimov effect can be present in the $D^*D^*D^*$ system.

-The results are, though, more interesting when the full two-body potential introduced in Ref.~\eqref{eq:2bodypot} is used.
+The results are, though, more interesting when the full two-body potential introduced in Eq.~\eqref{eq:2bodypot} is used.
 In this case, the first three Efimov trimers are also found, but their masses depend on the molecular probability of the $T_{cc}^*$.
-The masses of the $D^*D^*D^*$ trimers for ${\cal B}_2=0.01$ MeV and $5$ MeV are shown in the left and right panel of Fig.~\ref{fig:trimers}, respectively.
+The masses of the $D^*D^*D^*$ trimers for ${\cal B}_2=0.01$ MeV and $5$ MeV are shown in the upper and lower panels of Fig.~\ref{fig:trimers}, respectively.
 Generally, the larger ${\cal P}$ and ${\cal B}_2$ in the $T_{cc}^*$, the deeper the binding energy of the trimers.
 For ${\cal P}>20\%$ the first trimer emerges as a bound state, while the second emerges between $60\%$ and $80\%$, depending on ${\cal B}_2$.
 Contrary to the ERE results, three Efimov states are found for all binding energies, but ${\cal P}$ values above $96\%$ are needed in order to have three bound states, so it is unlikely that the third trimer will exist unless the $T_{cc}^*$ is a pure molecule.
-The ERE results are consistent with these findings for specific values of ${\cal P}$.
-In particular, the ${\cal B}_2=0.01$ MeV ERE results agree with the full potential for ${\cal P}=98.5\%$, the ${\cal B}_2=0.5$ MeV for ${\cal P}=89.7\%$, the ${\cal B}_2=1$ MeV for ${\cal P}=85.8\%$ and the ${\cal B}_2=5$ MeV for ${\cal P}=71\%$.